Lixie-Labs/emotiscope-site/the_remote_control.md

 # the **quick tour**

-I've tried my best to keep Emotiscope's remote *(Remotiscope?)* as simple as possible, with only one main function to learn: **Sliders**.
+I've tried my best to keep Emotiscope's remote *(Remotiscope?)* as simple as possible, with only one main function to learn: **The Setting Gallery**.

+You'll always see three settings on-screen at a given time, but you can always swipe horizontally to scroll through The Setting Gallery.

 ![GALLERY](https://github.com/lixie-labs/emotiscope-site/blob/main/img/gallery.jpg?raw=true)

+<span style="color:#c15472">**Sliders** are pink</span>, and used smoothly control settings like brightness and color.

-If you've ever used a dimmer switch, *you already understand Sliders.*
+If you've ever used a dimmer switch, *you already understand Sliders.* Not bright enough: pull up.
+Too colorful: pull down.
+(Some sliders only appear in certain modes)

-Not bright enough?
-Pull up.
-Too colorful?
-Pull down.
-You'll always see three Sliders on-screen at a given time, but you can always swipe horizontally to scroll through the **Slider Gallery**.

-(Some sliders will only appear in relevant light modes!)
+For settings that can only be turned on and off, there's <span style="color:#5897ce">**Toggles**, which are blue</span>.

-Each Slider can be used to customize the current light-show mode:
+All of these Sliders and Toggles can be used to endlessly customize the shows your Emotiscope produces:

 | Setting             | Description                                                                                                                                                                                      |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|